jimmyneon/NFDRai/CONVERSATION_MODE_LOGIC.md

 When you send: "Hi there Sarah, your iPhone 12 is fixed and ready for collection.
 Many thanks, John"
 - System extracts customer name and device
 - Updates customer record automatically
-- If customer replies within 24 hours → AI stays silent
+- If customer replies within 30 minutes → AI stays silent
-- After 24 hours → normal mode switching applies
+- After 30 minutes → normal mode switching applies (AI can respond)

 ## Examples